Populism in Latin America: Third Wave (2000s to 2010s)

 The third wave began in the final years of the 1990s and continued into the 21st century.
 Like the first wave, the third made heavy use of Americanismo and anti-imperialism, although this time these themes presented alongside an explicitly socialist program that opposed the free market.
 Prominent examples included Hugo Chávez in Venezuela, Evo Morales in Bolivia, Rafael Correa in Ecuador, Nestor Kirchner and Cristina Fernández de Kirchner in Argentina, and Daniel Ortega in Nicaragua.
 These socialist populist governments have presented themselves as giving sovereignty "back to the people", in particular through the formation of constituent assemblies that would draw up new constitutions, which could then be ratified via referendums.

 In the 1990s and 2000s, with the emergence of Hugo Chávez in Venezuela—albeit Chavez refuses himself to be labelled as "populist"—reformist and nationalism Latin American populism has resurfaced with new patterns, as what is called by some authors socialist populism that appeals to masses of poor by promising redistributive policies and state control of the nation's energy resources—a blueprint that had already appeared, however—albeit with no openly "socialist" rhetoric, viz., in the nationalist policies—including the launch of the State-owned oil-company Petrobrás—that were the hallmark of Vargas' second term as Brazil's democratically elected president (1951–1954) and that led to his eventual suicide.

 Often adapting a nationalist vocabulary and rhetorically convincing manner, populism was used to appeal to broad masses while remaining ideologically ambivalent.
 Notwithstanding, there have been notable exceptions.
 21st-century Latin-American populist leaders have had a decidedly—even if mostly rhetorical—socialist bent.

 When populists take strong positions on economic philosophies such as capitalism versus socialism, the position sparks strong emotional responses regarding how best to manage the nation's current and future social and economic position.
 Mexico's 2006 Presidential election was hotly debated among supporters and opponents of populist candidate Andrés Manuel López Obrador.

 Fourth Wave (2010s and 2020s)

 In the late 2010s and 2020s, there was a rise of right-wing populist movements.
-These include Jair Bolsonaro (President of Brazil 2019–2023), Nayib Bukele (President of El Salvador since 2019), Javier Milei (President of Argentina since 2023), and the Chilean politicians José Antonio Kast and Johannes Kaiser.
-Bolsonaro also Rodolfo Hernández Suárez and Keiko Fujimori, the runner-ups in Colombia and Peru.
+These include Jair Bolsonaro (President of Brazil 2019–2023), Nayib Bukele (President of El Salvador since 2019), Javier Milei (President of Argentina since 2023), José Antonio Kast (President of Chile since 2023), Abelardo de la Espriella (President of Columbia since 2026), and Keiko Fujimori (President of Peru since 2026).